sheki/parse-blog/content/wiki/books.md

 * https://www.amazon.com/How-Be-Everything-Guide-Those/dp/0062566652
 * Aristotle’s Way by Edith Hall
 * The Perils of Perception: Why We’re Wrong About Nearly Everything.
-* Coromandel: A Personal History of South India Hardcover – 6 Dec 2017
 * The Euro - David Marsh
-* Seven days of us
 * https://www.amazon.com/Farsighted-Make-Decisions-That-Matter/dp/1594488215
 * RocketMen
 * Border: A Journey to the Edge of Europe https://www.amazon.com/dp/1555977863?tag=fivboo-20